ericwq/nvide/README.md

 ## Build and run the SSH image

 Run the following commands to build the SSH image by yourself.
+Please note that ssh image is based on `ericwq057/nvide:0.7.2`.
+You need the latest base image to build the ssh image.

 ```sh
 % docker build --build-arg ROOT_PWD=passowrd \